algosup/2022-Project-Artificial-Intelligence-Group-D/Documents/Technical_Specification.md

 -> Link to the github project

 ### b.
 Prioritization
-Build a dataset of english and french speaking. </br>
+Our priority is to build a dataset of English speaking with multiple accent, genders, phonation, pitch, loudness and rate.</br> We go to build something similar for the French speaking.

-Categorization of tasks by urgency and impact
+On the management side we need to set our priorities as soon as possible, categorize our tasks by urgency, the first tasks will be the most important.</br> We also need to categorize them by the impact that the tasks will have on the rest of the project.

 ### c.
 Milestones
 Make a dataset </br>